-Distinguishes the amounts in the reserve from any capital Period over which the local authority will derive benefits from receipts that have been posted to the Capital Adjustment the use of a fixed asset.
+Period over which the local authority will derive benefits from the use of a fixed asset.

-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF STAFFORDSHIRE MOORLANDS DISTRICT COUNCIL
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF STAFFORDSHIRE MOORLAND DISTRICT COUNCIL

-Opinion on the Authority financial statements
+Opinion on the financial statements

-We have audited the financial statements of Staffordshire Moorlands District Council for the year ended 31 March 2013 under the Audit Commission Act 1998.
-The financial statements comprise the Authority and Group Movement in Reserves Statements, the Authority and Group Comprehensive Income and Expenditure Statements, the Authority and Group Balance Sheets, the Cash Flow Statement, the Collection Fund and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2012/13.
+We have audited the financial statements of Staffordshire Moorland District Council for the year ended 31 March 2014 under the Audit Commission Act 1998.
+The financial statements comprise the Movement in Reserves Statement, the Group Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Group Comprehensive Income and Expenditure Statement, the Group Balance Sheet, the Cash Flow Statement, the Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and Collection Fund and the related notes.

+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2013/14.

-This report is made solely to the members of Staffordshire Moorlands District Council in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the Statement of Responsibilities of Auditors and Audited Bodies published by the Audit Commission in March 2010.
+This report is made solely to the members of Staffordshire Moorland District Council in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the Statement of Responsibilities of Auditors and Audited Bodies published by the Audit Commission in March 2010.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Authority and the Authority's Members as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of the Executive Director and Chief Financial Officer and auditor
+Respective responsibilities of the Executive Director and Chief Finance Officer and auditor

-As explained more fully in the Statement of Responsibilities for the Statement of Accounts, the Executive Director and Chief Financial Officer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom, and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of the Executive Director and Chief Finance Officer 's Responsibilities, the Executive Director and Chief Finance Officer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom, and for being satisfied that they give a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.